 Insurance companies will in some instances become skeptical of your disability claim.
 They are also more than willing to put money and resources into uncovering evidence that you are not as injured or ill as you claim.
 In this article from Preszler Law of Vancouver, Dairn Shane warns that insurance companies can use information gleaned from your Facebook account against you in court, such as disputing the validity of your disability claim.
 This means you should exercise caution with the photos and information you post to social media accounts.

 Insurance companies have also been known to employ private investigators to follow individuals who filed disability claims.
-So you should also be careful not to be seen performing actions in public that would contradict your injury claims.
+So you should also be careful not to be seen performing actions in public that would contradict your injury for long term disability claim.

 Ignoring Treatment Protocol